danarnold/omniauth-hubspot/README.md

 # No Longer Maintained

 This repository is no longer maintained.
+You may want to try [advocately/omniauth-hubspot](https://github.com/advocately/omniauth-hubspot).

 ## Peculiarities